Skip to content

 This is the single most important thing you can do.
 Your response is not just for the reviewer.
 It is for the hundreds of potential customers who will read that review and your response before deciding whether to choose your business.

-BrightLocal's 2026 survey found that 97% of review readers also read business responses.
-A thoughtful, professional response to a negative review can actually increase trust.
-It shows that you care about customer experience and handle criticism gracefully.
+BrightLocal's 2026 survey found that 97% of consumers read reviews for local businesses, and that owner responses are one of the review factors consumers notice.
+A thoughtful, professional response to a negative review can increase trust because it shows that you care about customer experience and handle criticism gracefully.

 Here is a template that works for most situations: